Hsien-HsiuLiao/Decentralized-Autonomous-Organization-/README.md

   investor then creates a proposal, then other investors have 30 seconds to vote

-  admin executes proposal which shuld deposit ether in receiving account address
+  admin executes proposal which should deposit ether in receiving account address